Economics Basics — Answer Key

 Producer

-A farmer who grows corn is a producer.
-A child buying a book is a consumer.
-A plumber fixing a sink provides a service.
-A shoe on a shelf is a good.
+A farmer who grows corn is making goods to sell, which is the job of a producer.
+A child buying a book is paying money for an item, which makes them a consumer.
+A plumber fixing a sink is doing helpful work for someone else, so that is a service.
+A shoe sitting on a store shelf is a physical item people can buy and take home, which makes it a good.